PolymerLabs/arcs/devtools/README.md

 ./tools/sigh devtools
 ```

-In order to bundle the code together and split javascript from HTML due to CSP
-restrictions for Chrome Extensions.

 If you made changes to the manifest, or if you're sure your changes are
 not showing up, you should click the "Reload" button on the `chrome://extensions/` page.